sponugupaty/sponugupaty.github.io/_posts/2020-04-26-DistributedSystems.md

 - Handle the cross data center latency in a sensible manner
 - administrative scalability - adding nodes doesnt increase the administrative costs of system
 - A scalable system meets the peformane and avalability needs of its users
+- *Performance* is amount of work accomplished compared to time and resources used
+- Depending on context , may involve one of the following
+- 1.short response time/ low latency
+- 2.High Throughput / Rate of processing work
+- 3.Low Utilisation of computing resources
+- *Latency* is the difference in time between something happening and becoming visible
+- Or latency is the time gap between something having already happened and becoming visible
 -

 ## Fundamentals - Particular Class ( 4 Hours )